mouse-reeve/twitter-bot/README.md

 # Twitter Bot Template

 Boilerplate for creating simple, non-interactive twitter bots that post periodically.
+My comparisons bot, [@botaphor](https://github.com/mouse-reeve/metaphinder), is an example of how I use this template in practice.

 This is intended for coders familiar with Python and bash.